How Toxic Can You Get? Search-based Toxicity Testing for Large Language Models

 \subsection{Threats to Validity}

 We limit external validity threats by considering more than one evaluation subject (\ac{sut} and \ac{pg} \acp{llm}) having increasing complexity in terms of size (million parameters).
 All the subjects are existing open-access \acp{llm} and are representative instances of the state-of-the-art in \acp{llm}.
+While our evaluation does not include closed-source models (e.g., \textsc{GPT}), which may affect the generalizability of the results, we mitigate this threat by interacting with all models in a black-box manner---without access to internal details such as architecture, weights, or token probability distributions.
+Moreover, we evaluated our approach using a model (DeepSeekV3) with a scale comparable to that of closed-source systems such as \textsc{GPT} and \textsc{Gemini}, showing that the approach remains effective on large-scale \acp{llm}.

-For each evaluation subject, we use the same experimental setting for all RQs.
+We use the same experimental setting for each RQ and evaluation subject.
 We reduce the risk of obtaining results by chance repeating all testing sessions 100 times for each \ac{sut}-\ac{pg} pair and all testing methods.
-We assess both the statistical significance (Mann–Whitney U test) and effect size (Vargha-Delaney's) of our results following the guidelines provided by Arcuri \& Briand~\cite{icseArcuriB11}.
+We assess both the statistical significance (Mann–Whitney U test, and \blue{Wilcoxon signed-rank test for paired samples}) and effect size (Vargha-Delaney's) of our results following the guidelines provided by Arcuri \& Briand~\cite{icseArcuriB11}.